 Roundhouse News and Review (Roundhouse) is an online journalism platform for Sierra College students, alumni, staff, and community in northern California.
 It was founded in 2019 by journalism and communication students on the Rocklin campus.
 You can read about this story here, “Connecting the Corners of Sierra through Story: The Founding of Roundhouse News and Review.”

 Roundhouse is tied to curriculum in the Journalism and Communication AAT degrees of the Communication Studies department.
 It is produced each semester by students in Comm 78/79: Media Practicum I and II and features stories they write and submissions from others.
 It aims to raise student voices and foreground equity and community building through its production and exchange.

 Roundhouse draws its name from local railroad history and roundhouses that would, literally, give trains a possibility to turn around.
 As such, a roundhouse is a metaphor for transformative learning and life redesign.
-Further, roundhouses have been structures created by some indigenous nations around the world and locally for healing and cultural survival.
-We value learning as a space for this and have built areas for cultural work, intersectional identities, and a discussion of pathways within the site.
+Further, roundhouses are structures created by some indigenous nations around the world and locally for healing and cultural survival.
+We value learning as a space for this and have collaborated to name and build areas for cultural work, intersectional identities, and learning pathways within the site in a section called, Crossroads.
 Lastly, a roundhouse is an upward kick in martial arts that resonates as a symbol of empowerment.

 As a journalism site, we share publicly-oriented stories that intersect with current events, issues and lifestyles.
 This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, digital stories, documentary poetry and more.